lukepighetti/flutter_ribs/README.md

 ### Services as global state

 Services are passed through the tree and are stateful.
 For example, it seems to be preffered if `ribs` don't hold an auth token, but an `AuthenticationService` would, and it would make it available to the tree.
 So as you can see, `ribs` are only concerned with business logic state, ie `LoggedIn` vs `LoggedOut`.
 It's not so concerned with implementation details like `auth token`.
-Only services appear to be concerned with those details.
+Only services appear to be concerned with those details. *These details are still not clear to me, so this part of the docs might change.*

 ## Contributing